rjperez94/colenso/README.md

 2. Download and extract the Colenso XML files from <a href="http://ecs.victoria.ac.nz/foswiki/pub/Courses/SWEN303_2016T1/Assignments/Colenso_TEIs.zip">here</a>
 3. Open directory `BaseX -> bin -> basexgui`.
 The BaseX GUI will open
 4. Go to `Database menu -> New`
 5. In the input file, select the directory where you extracted the Colenso XML files.
-Choose a name for the databse and the input format as XML.
+Choose a name for the database and the input format as XML.
 Press OK
 6. The Colenso database will now be created and opened automatically upon completion
 7. Go to `Database menu -> Properties`
 8. Go to Full-Text tab
 9. Tick:
-	*Language:English
+	-Language:English
-	*Stemming
+	-Stemming
-	*Diacritics
+	-Diacritics
-10. Then press Create to establish full-text index.
+10. Then dapress Create to establish full-text index.
 After this, press Optimize All to optimise the DB.
 Close the GUI
 11. Go to `BaseX -> bin -> basexserver` to start the server

 - - - -